Last Updated on: 14th October 2023, 10:48 pm

 Measure out the size of the tank.
 Remember, hermit crabs should be kept in groups.

 So, there should be at least 10 gallons of space per pair of hermit crabs.
-You should keep a long stretch of space free of objects where hermit crabs can run to expend energy.
+You should keep an area free of objects where hermit crabs can run to expend energy.

 Examine Your Sand

 Even if you have store-bought sand, ensure it’s free of dirt, debris, and foreign materials.
-Also, check for bugs and mildew; if you find any, the sand will need to be replaced.
+Also, check for bugs and mildew; if you find any, the sand must be replaced.

 While all commercially sold bags are packaged and sealed, old bags can still be compromised.